 - a minimum of 5 GCSEs or equivalent at grades A*-C including English language (not literature), Science and Maths

 - must have/be predicted to achieve a minimum of 96 UCAS points from your top 3 A-Levels (or equivalent) not including General Studies

-- you must have an A Level (or equivalent) in Chemistry or Biology depending on which apprenticeship you hope to study.
+- you must have an A Level (or equivalent) in Biology at grade C or above

 Where would I be based?

-You will be based at one of our R&D or manufacturing sites; Barnard Castle, Stevenage, Maidenhead or Ware.
+You will be based at our R&D site in Stevenage.

 What our apprentices say about the Laboratory apprenticeship...